What is E-Commerce?

 Online Shopping

-Buying and selling goods on the Internet is one of the most popular examples of ecommerce.
-Sellers create storefronts that are the online equivalents of retail outlets.
-Buyers browse and purchase products with mouse clicks.
-Though Amazon.com is not the pioneer of online shopping, it is arguably the most famous online shopping destination.
+E-commerce is a popular way of buying and selling goods on the Internet.
+Sellers create online storefronts that are equivalent to retail outlets.
+Buyers can browse and purchase products with just a few mouse clicks.
+While Amazon.com wasn't the first platform for online shopping, it is undoubtedly the most renowned destination for online shoppers.

 Electronic Payments